Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Toward Agentic SE (emerging)

 \subsection{A `Whole of Process' Vision}

-Building on the foundational aspects of previous SE models (Section \ref{models}) and AI capabilities captured in proposed frameworks above, this paper presents a \textit{preliminary `whole of process'} \textbf{vision for agentic SE }(Figure~\ref{fig:SEevolution}).
+Agile was a \textit{process} revolution, defining new SE roles, practices, and artefacts \cite{hoda2018rise}.
+Agentic SE is a \textit{technology} revolution.
+Currently, there is no guidance on how AI teammates can/should be incorporated across the SDLC.
+Building on the foundational aspects of previous SE models (Section \ref{models}) and AI capabilities of the proposed frameworks (Section \ref{towardagenticSE}), this paper presents a \textit{preliminary `whole of process'} \textbf{vision for agentic SE }(Figure~\ref{fig:SEevolution}).
 It is not meant to be a definitive agentic SE process model, rather a `first look' that will need to be improved and expanded on.
-The vision extends across high-level core \textbf{areas}, approached iteratively, by human and agent (single AI agents or a multi-agent system) \textbf{actors}, collaborating in \textbf{activities} at varying levels of AI agency (depicted by the slider under human control).
+The vision extends across high-level core \textbf{areas} of the SE lifecycle, approached iteratively, by human and agent (single agents or multi-agent system) \textbf{actors}, collaborating in \textbf{activities} at varying levels of AI agency (depicted by the slider under \textit{human control} \cite{spiegler2025images}).
+Given AI's increasing impact on society, it introduces \textit{ethical alignment} as first and central.

-\begin{itemize} \item \textbf{Agentic SE Ethical Alignment}: covers activities, actors, and artefacts (AAA) to do with AI and software ethics alignment.
-With the increasing capabilities and agency of AI models and their potential for wide-scale impact, ethical alignment is a must. \item \textbf{Agentic Requirements Engineering}: covers AAA to do with software requirements (customer, user, subject matter expert, quality, and ethical requirements) \item \textbf{Agentic Design}: covers AAA to do with software design (architecture, UI, UX). \item \textbf{Agentic Development}: covers AAA to do with software code design, production, testing, reviewing, repairing.
-We have a head-start on envisioning the transformation in this area with emerging visions and an agentic dataset. \cite{roychoudhury2025agentic, roychoudhury2025thoughts, hassan2025agentic, li2025rise}. \item \textbf{Agentic Operations}: covers AAA to do with deployment, maintenance, and operations (e.g., Ops/DevOps/DevSecOps). \end{itemize}
+\begin{itemize} \item \textbf{Agentic SE Ethical Alignment}: covers activities, actors, and artefacts (AAA) to do with ethics alignment.
+With increasing AI capabilities and agency and their potential for wide-scale societal impact \cite{spiegler2025images}, alignment with safe AI laws and regulations at the \textit{micro} (e.g., project, company) and \textit{macro} (e.g., domain, region, country, international) levels is a must. \item \textbf{Agentic Requirements Engineering}: covers AAA to do with software requirements (e.g., customer, user, subject matter expert, quality, and cascading ethical requirements.) \item \textbf{Agentic Design}: covers AAA to do with software design (e.g., architecture, UI, UX, design for human benefit and equity). \item \textbf{Agentic Development}: covers AAA to do with software code design, production, testing, reviewing, repairing, etc. We have a head-start on envisioning the transformation in this area with emerging visions and an agentic AI dataset \cite{roychoudhury2025agentic, roychoudhury2025thoughts, hassan2025agentic, li2025rise}. \item \textbf{Agentic Operations}: covers AAA to do with deployment, maintenance, and operations (e.g., Ops/DevOps/DevSecOps). \end{itemize}